shellar1522/cryptocurrency-exchange-script/README.md

 # 🔗Main Features:
 - Automatic address generation for each user
 - Automatic verification of deposits to addresses
-- Fake output: verification/pending/confirmed error (vorker customizes for each user)
+- Fake output: verification/pending/confirmed error (worker customizes for each user).
 - Support
 - Trading (opening orders)
 - Staking